 More recent news has focused on technology trends.

-Measuring the benefits at multiple points of the process, yet the same issue is really still there.
+Yet the same issue is really still there.
 How can you generate the benefits of these technologies if you cannot get the data in to start with?

-After all, if you are looking at automating any back office function, let alone Accounts Payable, the chances are that one of the biggest drivers is removing as much of the manual, time consuming, tedious tasks as possible.
+If you are looking at automating any back office function, let alone Accounts Payable, the chances are your drivers will be:

-By doing this you are most easily able to highlight real term benefits of using technology, boost your staff moral and deliver real benefit to your business.
+By doing this you are most easily able to show the real benefits of using technology.
+Boosting your staff moral and delivering real benefit to your business.

 Let’s be honest now, manually typing data from an invoice into an ERP is pretty much the most time consuming, tedious task that you can be asking your AP team to do.

 Then ensuring that you can capture as much of this information, in an automated way, is the most important step.

 Everyone claims to capture everything…

 And this is why the importance of capture is often overlooked today.

 But if you have a solution already in place to capture your supplier invoices, how much information is actually being captured?